megalut/megalut/runs/great3/README.md

 Tutorial
 ========

-In principle, we'll run the scripts one after the other.
+In principle, we'll run the scripts one after the other, in there alphabetical order (given by the numbers in their filenames).
 A description of the workflow will be given below.
 But Before describing the scripts, here is a first overview of the configuration.

 Overview of the configuration